denog/denog.github.io/de/meetings/denog17/pc.md

 initiatives.

 Beyond his corporate responsibilities, Florian has been deeply involved in the internet community.
-He is a engaged with DENOG since the very beginning.
+He is engaged with DENOG since the very beginning.
 Further he is an elected founding board member of DENOG e.V., where he continues to contribute to the group's mission of fostering collaboration and knowledge sharing among network operators.